In our review of American Credit Repair (referred to as ACR), the firm seems a lot like other credit repair companies.

 On their website and business profiles, ACR says they’re able to show clients results in as little as 90 days, but this is an average according to their information.

-Keep in mind no one can guarantee positive results within a specific time frame with regards to credit repair.
+Keep in mind no one can guarantee positive results within a specific time frame in regard to credit repair.

 In some reviews, clients of ACR reported it took up to a year of working with the company to see results.